-In Argentina we don’t all smoke… Cigarettes.
-But, apparently, we all smoke some person, thing or situation every now and then.
-Or isn’t it?
-In our always original repertoire of words, smoking has a different meaning than the literal one.
-It means “endure” or “endure” something or someone annoying or tedious.
+In Argentina , we don't all smoke... cigarettes .
+But, apparently, we all smoke a person, thing or situation every time.
+Or not?
+In our ever-original repertoire of words , smoking has a different meaning than the literal one.
+It means to “hold on” or “bear” something or someone annoying or tedious.

-So if someone says out there that “you don’t smoke” a certain person or that you “smoked” two hours in line to buy a ticket, it means that you had to deal with an unwanted, but necessary situation.
-But, if you not only smoked it, but smoked it “in a pipe”, the circumstances are aggravated.
+So, if someone says out there that a certain person “does not smoke” or that he “smoked” two hours of queue to buy a ticket, it means that he had to deal with an unwanted, but necessary situation.
+But, if you not only smoked it, but smoked it “on a pipe”, the circumstances are aggravated.
 Smoking in a pipe requires even more patience, more tolerance.